insooth/insooth.github.io/heterogeneous-swap.md

 A colleague of mine asked me a question about the most effective way to transform a `string` into a `vector<int8_t>`, a sequence of [ASCII codes](http://www.asciitable.com/), where each one character in the input `string` gets its integer ASCII code assigned.

 That can be easily [solved with a `std::transform`](https://gist.github.com/insooth/30fa720d0d18eafc733880bef3d01acc) and an explicit cast.
+It can be solved even easier by simply picking the proper types at software design phase (which is an obvious rule, but not commonly enforced).

 In fact, we do a cast to make compiler happy rather than to change the underlying binary representation.
 Since `string::value_type` and `int8_t` are identical in memory (both occupy a byte), and both `vector` and `string` are (roughly) _equivalent_ to `T*` and some metadata (if <acronym title="Small Buffer Optimisation">SBO</acronym> is not considered), we may be tempted to do a swap: